Top 10 party Games

 • Butter – it doesn’t really matter if you use salted or unsalted for the frosting but if you do use salted, I recommend leaving out the added salt.
 You do want to make sure that the butter is nice and soft before you make this frosting – I like to leave it out overnight or for at least an hour.

-How to Make Easter cake
+How to make a swirled easter cake

 I’ve been talking about how easy this cake is to make and now it’s time to show you!
 The best part about this cake is that it doesn’t have to be perfect – it’s a swirled cake that’s supposed to be messy – messy is pretty in this case!